 More than 50 million people around the world already have deadly Alzheimer’s disease.
 It’s the only major cause of death in the world that is on the rise.
 The epidemic is spreading fast and there are no answers in sight.
 Global leaders are mobilizing to tackle the issue.
 Unfortunately, hope is elusive, but some steps can be taken to stop spreading prion disease from infected people, wildlife and livestock.
 That’s right, mad cow disease and chronic wasting disease are related to Alzheimer’s disease.
 There is no such thing as a species barrier when it comes to prion disease.
 All forms of the disease spread through the bodily fluids of infected victims and very little is being done to stop this exposure.

 The G8 took monumental strides in the fight against Alzheimer’s disease recently when it met in London to solidify a global movement against dementia.
 British Prime Minister David Cameron remarked that the event may become the day that “the global fight-back really started.”
 The G8 aligned to the U.S.’s goal of beating Alzheimer’s by 2025, and the world’s eight richest countries made commitments that were larger than anticipated.

 After the G8 event, it seems that the world is finally getting serious about beating a disease that has been rightly identified as the 21st century’s “ticking-time bomb.”
 It is now well recognized that Alzheimer’s is no longer “the rich world’s problem,” and the G8 is spearheading a movement that is designed to become — and must become — truly global.

 This is largely driven by demographics.
 At the moment, the G8 nations are some of the world’s “oldest.”
-Because Alzheimer’s correlates to age — affecting one-in-eight people over 65 and nearly one-in-two over 85 — the increase in human life spans in G8 nations is driving rates of Alzheimer’s.
+Because Alzheimer’s correlates to age — affecting one-in-eight people over 65 and nearly one-in-two over 85 — the increase in human life spans in G8 nations is contributing to the Alzheimer’s disease epidemic.